stashed/stash/docs/guides/restore.md

 >Note: If you are using [Local](/docs/guides/backends/local.md) backend for storing backup snapshots, your workload must be running to be able to list snapshots.

-Below the YAML for `Recovery` crd with to recover specific snapshot.
+Below is the YAML for `Recovery` crd referring to a specific snapshot.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1